0xPARC/0xparc-intro-book/easy/src/intro.typ

 and many different proof systems are known.
 These notes focus on one construction, called PLONK (@plonk).

-One feature (which we will not cover in these notes) is *zero-knowledge* (which turns the abbreviation into "zkSNARK"): with a zero-knowledge proof, a person reading the proof doesn't learn anything about the solution besides that it's correct.

 === Fully homomorphic encryption (FHE)